-Bennett has conducted investigations for more than twenty years as a consultant, a federal prosecutor, and a private lawyer.
+Bennett has conducted investigations for more than twenty-five years as a consultant, a federal prosecutor, and a private lawyer.
 Bennett combines the expertise and perspectives of an attorney, a Certified Public Accountant, and a Certified Fraud Examiner in providing clients with comprehensive solutions.

 Since founding Axium in 2006, Bennett has conducted many and varied complex internal investigations for publicly-traded and privately-held companies responding to allegations of fraud, corruption, conflicts of interest, code of conduct violations, regulatory improprieties, and employee malfeasance.
 Bennett has led comprehensive due diligence investigations across the United States, as well as in Asia, Europe, the Middle East and Canada.
 Bennett has assisted many investment firms and other organizations in assessing risks and opportunities.
 He has been a trusted resource to companies and their counsel in investigating claims and developing positions in litigation and regulatory matters.